Democrat group curbs ambition to flip state House

 ATLANTA — Can Georgia Democrats win control of the state House of Representatives?
 Publicly, they say yes.
 But behind the scenes, they may be looking ahead to 2022.

-Some longtime GOP representatives like Sharon Cooper (R-Marietta) are feeling the heat while trying to keep their seats in the face of some well organized Democratic opposition – in a year when Democrats are feeling ambitious more ambitious than they have since the GOP seized control of the House in the 2004 election.
+Some longtime GOP representatives, like Sharon Cooper (R-Marietta), are feeling the heat while trying to keep their seats in the face of some well organized Democratic opposition – in a year when Democrats are feeling more ambitious than they have since the GOP seized control of the House in the 2004 election.

-"We have many opportunities here in Georgia: Two US Senate races, our sixteen electoral college votes," Georgia Democratic Party chair Nikema Williams told 11Alive August 4.
+"We have many opportunities here in Georgia: Two U.S Senate races, our 16 electoral college votes," Georgia Democratic Party chair Nikema Williams told 11Alive August 4.

 "And we’re going to flip the state House of Representatives," she predicted.